mctrl-io/mctrl/README.md

 The drafter of this mission statement affirms that using a picture of his dog Hazel ("Hazy") as the head on coinage is advisable because she's adorable.

----

-Mission 16: The Public Comms System (PCS)
-IRL      : Yes

-Free communications access for all.

-Public high speed wireless, FM broadcasting, mobile decentralized PA using radios and megaphones...

 -

-Mission 17: The Corporate Wall Pattern
+Mission 16: The Corporate Wall Pattern
 IRL      : Yes

 A design pattern for decentralized anonymous commerce for entire communities using shell corporations.
 Otherwise known as shell corporations, but used for good.